-All credit-bearing high school courses will give a final exam which counts 20% of a student's overall grade in the course.
-This requirement excludes dual credit courses overseen by institutions of higher education.

-Major assignments and assessments make up 60% of a student's final quarter grade.
-Minor assignments and assessments make up 40% of a student's final quarter grade.
-In Rock Hill Schools, homework is intended to provide students independent practice on skills or previously taught content, and - at the high school level - will be counted as one cumulative minor grade per quarter.
+- All credit-bearing high school courses will give a final exam which counts 20% of a student's overall grade in the course.
+This requirement excludes dual credit courses overseen by institutions of higher education. - In Rock Hill Schools, homework is intended to provide students independent practice on skills or previously taught content.
+When homework is assigned, teachers should consider students' instructional levels and ensure homework is purposeful. - Major and minor grade weightings below may not be further subdivided.